Best Broker for German Investors

 Best Broker for German Investors (2026):

 For most German investors in 2026, Trade Republic is the default starting point — free ETF Sparpläne, automatic Vorabpauschale handling, and full English support.
-This guide compares five serious options — Trade Republic, Scalable Capital, Smartbroker+, IBKR, and DEGIRO — with the German tax mechanics and PFOF transition impact that most comparison guides ignore.
+This guide now covers nine serious options across three broker types: neobrokers (Trade Republic, Scalable Capital, Smartbroker+), direct banks (ING, Comdirect), and international platforms (IBKR, DEGIRO), plus two newer no-frills entrants (flatex, Finanzen.net Zero) — with the German tax mechanics and PFOF transition impact that most comparison guides skip over.
 Germany has around 21 million active ETF savings plans, which has pushed broker costs to near-zero; the EU PFOF ban (effective 30 June 2026) is now changing the fee landscape for good.

 Best broker for German investors hero banner showing the German flag and three broker options on smartphone screens, with euro coins and key labels highlighting low fees, ETF savings plans, and broad investing features on a map background.